oskariorg/oskari-server/MigrationGuide.md

 ## 2.14.0

+### Frontend

+The AntD component library has been upgraded from version 4 to 5.
+You might need to update application specific components.
+See details in: https://ant.design/docs/react/migration-v5

 Frontend package.json scripts need to be updated due to webpack-cli upgrade.
 The scripts like start, build previously passed variables to build process like this `--env.appdef=applications`.
 These need to be modified by changing the dot to a space like this `--env appdef=applications`.
 Passing similar env-variables from command line also need to be passed without the dot.

+### service-webapp / WebappHelper

+Moved `fi.nls.oskari.servlet.WebappHelper` to new path `org.oskari.init.OskariInitializer`.
+This file is usually not customized so the change shouldn't have any effect on most instances.
+However if you have an override for the WebappHelper OR for example the `SpringInitializer` (that calls the WebappHelper) on your app you will need to update the references (it's a drop-in replacement).
+The new OskariInitializer allows overriding the database migration code with your own.
+See https://github.com/oskariorg/oskari-server/pull/1061 for details.

 ## 2.13.0